systemcatch/eiapy/README.md

 Python 3 wrapper for the U.S. Energy Information Administration API.

-Work in progress, many parts don't work.
-Everything likely to change.
+Work in progress.

 For more details about the API go to the EIA's [Open Data](https://www.eia.gov/opendata/) page.

+Go [here](https://www.eia.gov/opendata/register.cfm#terms_of_service) to see the API terms of service and [here](https://www.eia.gov/about/copyrights_reuse.cfm) for an explanation of copyright and reuse of their data.

-Quick example
+## Quick example

 Get the last 5 datapoints for the electricity interchange between CAISO and Comision Federal de Electricidad.